omkarcpatilgithub/Moneytor/README.md

 Hotel management for Moneytor hotel a REST API is created with Django framework,

-model is creted for following fields ['room','book_date','booked','name'] (models.py)
+--model is creted for following fields ['room','book_date','booked','name'] (models.py)

 model is serialized with ModelSerializer (in serializers.py)